dinoweblog/Reactjs-Interview-Q-A/README.md

     ```

      <!-- <details><summary><b>See Class</b></summary> -->

-3. ### When to use a Class Component over a Function Component?
+3.  ### What is the difference between Element and Component?

     An `Element` is a plain JavaScript object that describes a component instance or a DOM node and its properties (props) and children.
 An element can be either a React component, a built-in HTML element, or a custom element.